varunoberoi/deepstream.io-website-old/pages/blog/migrating-parse-com-to-deepstream-io/index.md

 Deepstream clients are small, self-contained and framework agnostic.
 They can easily be used with [React](http://deepstream.io/tutorials/simple-app-using-react.html), [Angular](http://deepstream.io/tutorials/simple-app-using-angular.html), [Knockout](http://deepstream.io/tutorials/simple-app-using-ko.html), [Backbone](http://backbonejs.org/) or whatever else your heart desires.

 #### What do deepstream.io and parse.com have in common?
-deepstream.io offers data-sync via `records` which are very similar to `Parse.Object`.
+deepstream.io offers data-sync via `records` which are very similar to `Parse.Objects`.
 Records have a unique ID, `get()` and `set()` methods and can be used to store, manipulate and observe data in schemaless JSON structures.

-deepstream.io is designed as a modular platform, which makes it possible to replicate parse.com’s more advanced features using deepstream connectors.
+deepstream.io is designed as a modular platform, which makes it possible to replicate Parse.com’s more advanced features using deepstream connectors.
 This means that advanced realtime queries and GeoPoints are supported through [deepstream’s RethinkDB integration](http://deepstream.io/download/) and mobile push notifications can be achieved [via AWS SNS](http://deepstream.io/blog/publishing-aws-sns-messages-to-browsers-tutorial/)

-#### What does deepstream.io support that parse.com does not
+#### What does deepstream.io support that Parse.com does not?
 Deepstream doesn't just offer data-sync via `records`, but also publish-subscribe (comparable to Pusher or PubNub) via `events`, request-response via `RPC` (remote procedure call) and even WebRTC video call management.

-#### What does parse.com support that deepstream.io does not.
+#### What does Parse.com support that deepstream.io does not?
 deepstream.io is a server, not a service.
 Things like data browsing, permissions or active sessions are done programmatically, rather than trough a dashboard.
-Whilst deepstream record’s can be bigger than Parse.Objects, (1MB instead of 128k), it does not support binary files.
+Whilst deepstream record’s can be bigger than `Parse.Objects`, (1MB instead of 128k), it does not support binary files.
 So there is no substitute for `Parse.File`.
 Finally, Parse.com offers a significantly wider range of available client's and SDKs for different languages.
 [This is something we are actively working on, any help is very much appreciated](https://github.com/hoxton-one/deepstream.io/issues?q=is%3Aissue+is%3Aopen+label%3Anew-client)

 #### Migrating from Parse.Object to deepstream records
 Records are the key concept for deepstream's data-sync.
 They are a unit of schemaless JSON data that's synced between clients.
 Records are simply meant to be used, rather than extended.
 Each deepstream record is identified by a unique name.
-In difference to parse, these names have to be created explicitly.
+In difference to Parse, these names have to be created explicitly.
 It's also worth noting that there is no difference between creating a new record and retrieving an existing one, you always just use `getRecord()`

 ```javascript
 //parse.com